MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 > [!div class="checklist"]
 > * clone an open-source CMake project from GitHub
-> * open the project in Visual Studio,
+> * open the project in Visual Studio
 > * build and debug an executable target on Windows
 > * add a connection to a Linux machine
 > * build and debug the same target on Linux